 B.Sc.
 Kansas, PhD CalTech - Professor and Chair

 B.Sc.
 Guelph, M.Sc.
-Hohenheim, PhD Christian-Albrechts - Associate Professor
+Hohenheim, PhD Christian-Albrechts - Professor

 B.Sc.
 Tehran, MA Toronto, PhD Waterloo, P.Eng. - Associate Professor